paulgribble/plaintext_workshop/README.md

 ![robot.pdf](images/robot.png)

-Pandoc actually uses LaTeX under the hood, to convert from Markdown to pdf.
+Pandoc actually uses LaTeX under the hood to convert from Markdown to pdf.
 We get a Heading (Methods) in large, boldface font.
 We get a paragraph typset using a serif font (LaTeX uses a font called Computer Modern by default), and full-justified.
 We get our equation centered and numbered.

 Note in the pandoc command above we used the flag `--filter pandoc-crossref`.
 This is needed in order to handle the equation labels and numbering properly.